Michigan State Housing Development Authority

 Why should I become a MI Home Loan Flex Lender?

-Repeat homebuyers may be eligible for Down Payment Assistance on FHA and RD loans up to a maximum of $7,500.00 or 4% of the purchase price whichever is less.
+Repeat homebuyers may be eligible for Down Payment Assistance on FHA and RD loans up to $7,500.00.
 This can be applied to the down payment, closing cost and prepaid expenses (taxes and insurance).
 Maximum financing required.

 All adults in the household do not need to apply.
 Only qualifying borrowers will be underwritten for credit, assets and income.